Welcome to The Purbeck School sixth form site – I hope this gives you a flavour of the fantastic offer that we have here.

 Sixth form is a new and exciting time in your education; at The Purbeck School, you will be encouraged to be more independent, you will have more freedom to make your own choices and take responsibility for your learning and your actions.
 You will have the opportunity to become a sixth form student leader, enjoy a variety of enriching activities including many trips and visits.
 You will become part of a vibrant and successful sixth form community which is a solid and powerful springboard to higher education and apprenticeships.

 We will offer you all this within the stability of an established and highly regarded school community; you will receive excellent support both academically and pastorally.
 We will expect you to work hard as work in the sixth form is a significant step up from GCSEs; we will expect you to participate and to make the most of the opportunities you are given.

-We are the best performing state school for sixth form provision in the County.
+We are one of the the best performing state schools for sixth form provision in the County.
 Figures released by the Department for Education have again shown what excellent opportunities are on offer and places us in the top 15% of schools nationally.
 We are extremely proud of our students and look forward to welcoming you to our sixth form.

 “learners are known well as individuals and are provided with meaningful careers guidance so that they leave the sixth form to follow appropriate paths in education, training or employment” Ofsted March 2018

 “outcomes are well above the national average (sixth form)” Ofsted March 2018